XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/ammbid.md

 - `t` is the fraction of time elapsed in the current 24-hour slot, rounded down to a multiple of 0.05.

 As a special case, during the final (20th) interval of the auction slot, the refunded amount is zero.

+**Note:** As with all XRP Ledger times, transaction processing uses the [official close time](ledgers.html#ledger-close-times) of the _previous_ ledger, which can result in a difference of up to about 10 seconds from real time.

 ## AMM Cases previous holder